vbobrov/terraform/aws/freeradius-netscaler/README.md

 The template will fully configure the load balancer and the Free RADIUS nodes, albeit with minimal settings.

-FreeRADIUS servers are configured
+FreeRADIUS servers are configured with username cisco and password cisco.

-Full walk through of ADC configuration can be found at https://securityccie.net/2023/02/01/ise-and-f5-deployment-with-terraform-and-ansible/
+Full walk through of ADC configuration can be found at https://securityccie.net/2024/11/18/netscaler-for-ise-deployments/

 The topology of the deployment is shown on the diagram